-Maximum Difference Scaling (MaxDiff) is a highly efficient method to determine differences in preference of a relatively big – if not unlimited – number of almost similar stimuli or attributes.
-The method works almost like a simple paired comparison.
+Maximum Difference Scaling (MaxDiff) is a highly efficient method to determine preference differences between a relatively large – theoretically even unlimited – number of similar stimuli or attributes.
+It works similar to a simple paired comparison.

 Questions that can be addressed with the MaxDiff method are, for example, “Which product features have the highest relevance for purchase intention?” or, “Which features have the highest brand or product fit?” or, “Which benefits or claims have the strongest impact in communication or advertisement?”